md499/uiuc-cs-498-cca-final/README.md

 ## Final Report: Integrating ChatGPT into Secure Hospital Networks: A Case Study on Improving Radiology Report Analysis

-The dataset is contained in `data.csv` inside the Data folder.
+The dataset is contained in `data.csv`.

 To visualize and learn more about the data, run `python3 data_visualization.py`.